OlegDzhuraev/OsnovaFramework/Readme.md

 }
 ```

-After creating a new system, you need to use **Top Menu -> Osnova Framework -> Generate Systems** button.
-It will generate ScriptableObject assets of systems, which you will able to place in the **Layer** list using drag-n-drop.
+After creating a new system, you need to add your system to your Layer object and drag'n'drop its component into the **Layer** systems list.
+It can be look like a good idea to place some variables into system code to edit from inspector, but it is not recommended to do - prefer loading any data into Entities components in System Start method or any other way.

 #### Systems run order
 Sometimes it is needed to run systems in a specific order.
 You can define your Systems run order in the **Layer** settings.